GabrielAlvesssSssilvasss20001/typescript-practices/README.md

 # typescript-practices
-TypeScript practices based on LS classes
+TypeScript practices based on LS classes.

-Ignore all the not unnecessary packages I pushed
+Just ignore all the unnecessary packages I pushed